Paletti-org/image.div/README.rst

 If you want to try it out, just clone and edit the source for the correct file.
-This is not packages not does it have a cli, after all, who would want to use this?
+This is not packaged nor does it have a cli, after all, who would want to use this?